rikdata/rikdata.github.io/transaction/README.md

 <img src="/images/ScreenShots/transaction/Screenshot_20201017-213017.jpg" width="250"/>

-Click on the Menu against an operation that you want to do material transaction and click on the select button.
+Click on the Menu against an operation that you want to do a material transaction and click on the select button.

 Next, select "Material Transaction" in the transaction type list of values.